-Anyone going though detox for opiates should be checked for depression and other mental illnesses.
-Treating these disorders can reduce the risk of relapse.
+Anyone going through detox for opiates should be checked for depression and other mental illnesses.
+Treating these disorders can reduce the risk for relapse.
 Antidepressant medicines should be given as needed.

 Complications include vomiting and breathing in stomach contents into the lungs.
 This is called aspiration, and it can cause lung infection.
 Vomiting and diarrhea can cause dehydration and body chemical and mineral (electrolyte) disturbances.